-And so after a very late meal, or very early breakfast the two of them slept as the ship flew on.
+After they finished a very late meal, or very early breakfast, the two of them went to sleep as the ship flew on.

 “Getting better, but it itches.
 That’s something they never tell you about, how much these things will itch as they heal.” she said rubbing her right wrist, which was still wrapped and covered in a striped forearm sleeve that matched her stocking.
 In fact, Gaige suspected that it was the other stocking, since Jinx was only wearing the right one.
 In a similar outfit to what she had been wearing when they had arrived on Talion 6, the main difference was the colors, today’s being a dark green top made of folded cloth to look like it had scales, the equine toy hanging from her belt today was Fauna, foul of the forest.

 Jinx strode up the winding street, even as the buildings seemed to be leaning in to listen.
 “So I suppose the first thing we should do is find an inn or lodge or bar, someplace that exchanges information, we need to find out whom to talk to about the forging facility as well as the best way to get to the hunting grounds where we can find our prey.”

 “Jeez, when you talk like that you seem almost, I donno…”

 “I was gonna say sinister, but we’ll go with yours.”

 “S-sinister?”
 Jinx said hanging her head “I was just trying to show you I knew what I was doin.”